If you’re in a hurry and just want to find out what the best slow-motion camera is, then I’d recommend the following

 For the higher resolution frame rates, you’re able to shoot in 4k or 2k at up to 60 FPS.
 On the 1080p resolution side, there is a dedicated slow-motion mode that will allow you to shoot both 120 FPS and 240 FPS in 1080p.
 It’s a bummer this camera doesn’t have higher frame rate option like the Sony ZV-1 (which can go up to 960 FPS in 1080p), but this is still pretty good considering how small it is and its price point.

-To give you a better idea of how the slow-motion video performs, I put together this 4k cinematic video of our Lunar New Years Dinner.
-All the slow-motion clips in this video were shot at 4k 60 FPS.
+To give you a better idea of how this tiny camera performs, I put together this 4k cinematic video of our Lunar New Years Dinner and this 4K cinematic test with clips from my road trip through Washington State and Oregon.
+All the slow-motion clips in these videos were shot at 4k 60 FPS.

 What makes this camera so special and easy to use is that it’s also a 3-axis gimbal.
 When you pair this 3-axis gimbal with the slow-motion frame rates you’re able to capture incredibly buttery cinematic footage with no effort at all.